fricca/corina-rudel.de/src/en/about/index.md

 navTitle: About Me
 pageTitle: About Me

-metaTitle: CV Including My Professional Experience in Web Development - Corina Rudel
+metaTitle: About Me - Corina Rudel
-metaDescription:
+metaDescription: My professional experience, teaching and publications concerning web and front-end development.
 ---
 # {{ pageTitle }}